Updated: Nov 5

 The dietitian screens patient prior to commencing a programme with VLCD or not, to ensure they are eligible.
 Screening includes:

 supports behaviour change during TMR and any side effects

 provides dietary advice for slow reintroduction and maintenance.

 The doctor will examine medical history, examine blood results, adjust medications and support the wider team.
 The psychologist will support behaviour change in the patient, facilitates education around body image and disordered eating, works with the patient to develop coping strategies and supports the wider team with complex caseload.

-This is a promising option for obese patients and those living with T2DM.
+This is a promising option for those living in a larger body and those living with T2DM.
 Weight loss is the by product of this diet, with main benefits on the slides.
 This diet should only be carried out under the clinical supervision of doctors, psychologists and specialist dietitians.